AsmaaAamir/CI_PP1_TSO/README.md

 ### First-time User:
 1. As first-time user, I want to know where I can find store contact number.
 2. As first-time user, I want to know how to find the store address.
-3. As first-time user, I would like to taste test cake for my wedding before I place my order.
+3. As first-time user, I would like to do a cake test for my wedding before I place my order.
 4. As first-time user, I want to know what kind on ingredient bakry uses.

 ### Returning User: